andifalk/container-kubernetes-security-workshop/2-container-security/labs/basic-secure-container-usage.md

-# 🧪 Lab Series: Secure Use of Docker Containers
+# 🧪 Secure Use of Docker Containers

 ## 🎯 Objective

 Learn how to use Docker containers securely by applying best practices and reducing attack surfaces.

 ---